 One prestigious owner of a piece of land, was Michael O’Dowd “a man of ideas” who worked for the Anglo-American Corporation for forty years and who, for a decade before his retirement, served on its board and that of the De Beers group.

 He retired to Sedgefield where he built a house for himself and his wife in a secluded spot on the north side of Cloud 9 overlooking the Hoogekraal and Karatara tributaries that feed into the Swartvlei.

-An owner on the South side of The dune has given local paragliders permission to launch from his property.
+The owner of "Sedgeview", Michael Rohwer on the South side of The Dune has given local paragliders permission to launch from his property.
 On a good day, it is possible to see up to thirty paragliders catching the thermals.
 Paragliding is a popular pastime and once hooked it is essential to be available when the skies beckon.